tristusdelatristussie/java-exercises/README.md

 The library has 3 DVDs and the user give 4 DVDs.
 The library doesn't accept it.
 So the library has 3 DVD.<br/>
 The library have 1 DVD like DVD dvd = new DVD("dvd", 120, Movie.HORROR, false) and the user give the same DVD.
 The library doesn't accept it.<br/>

-Implement and test a library
+Implement library and create unit test

 ### UniqueChar
-Implement and test an algorithm to determine if a string on ascii has all unique characters.<br/>
+Implement an algorithm to determine if a string on ascii has all unique characters.
+Create unit test too<br/>
 example:<br/>
 * abcdefg => ok
 * abcdafg => ko